samsondandin/remix-of-remix-of-remix-of-smart-image-gallery/README.md

 - React
 - shadcn-ui

-Machine learning
+Automated tagging
 ----------------

-This project runs ML models for image classification and face detection.
-You have two options:

-1. Browser-side inference (default) — Models are downloaded in the browser via `@huggingface/transformers` and executed client-side.
-No token required but large downloads may occur.

-2. Proxy to Hugging Face Inference API (recommended for low-power devices) — Start the local proxy server which forwards requests to the HF Inference API.
-You'll need an HF token.
+The app provides optional automated image tagging and face detection to help organize your photos.
+You can run inference either in the browser (default) or via a lightweight proxy to Hugging Face if you prefer to avoid large browser downloads.

 Quick start (proxy mode):